Wednesday, 20th November

 How to Build International Alumni Relations – Best Practices in the Development of a Modern Communication Model

-Oleg Fetisov - ČVUT
+Oleg Fetisov - Czech Technical University in Prague

-The Role of AI in Research Evalution
+The Role of AI in Research Evaluation

-Teacher Education: Professionalisation through Internationalisation
+Teacher Education: Professionalisation Through Internationalisation

 Makhabbat Kenzhegaliyeva - Leipzig University

-Summer schools: Buy-in from Academics and Future Trends
+Summer Schools: Buy-In from Academics and Future Trends

 C3